 "Early in my career I used personal funds and credit to finance my rehab projects.
 As a buy and hold investor, this limited the size and scope of what I could manage at any given point.
 A fellow investor connected me with Direct.
 That year I competed two multi-unit projects: a duplex and a triplex.
 I realized that with my team in place, there were no limits to what I could accomplish.
 I had the tools and the confidence to leave my engineering career to become a full-time real estate investor.
 Their continued support inspired me to take on bigger and more complicated projects.
 When a project seemed risky due to its size and/or complexity, we'd work together to come up with a lending package tailored to fit the project.
 After each deal closed, I always emerged with more business savvy, capital and a clearer sense of direction for my next set of projects.
 Over the next 7 years, Direct funded me (and other investors I partnered with) on over 30 loans.
 Direct continues to be my preferred lending partner due to the trust we've established, and the ease and efficiency of the approval process.
 The impact they have had on my life and business is invaluable - they've helped me create life-changing wealth through real estate."

 Real estate developer Chad builds energy efficient “eco-modern homes”.
-We’re proud to have contributed to bringing a couple of their projects to life including two boutique hotel projects: a six unit apartment hotel in historic Old City, another six unit bespoke hotel in Fishtown.
+We’re proud to have contributed to bringing a couple of their projects to life including two boutique hotel projects: a six unit apartment hotel in historic Old City and another six unit bespoke hotel in Fishtown.

 “We found Jared at DMLC while searching for a flexible lender on two homes we needed to finance construction on quickly.
 We interviewed three different lenders and found Direct to be the most professional of the group.
 That gave us the confidence to do our first deal with them,” says Chad.